Level 3 Apprenticeship - HR Support

 How will the programme be delivered?

 Undertaking an apprenticeship is different in many ways however, to the traditional approach to completing a professional qualification - there are extra elements such as studying maths and English if the apprentice hasn’t previously achieved Grade 2 or above in these subjects.
-There are also work-based activities to complete and review meetings with a skills-assessor and their line manager.
+There are also work-based activities to complete and review meetings with a skills-assessor and the apprentice’s line manager.

 What the programme looks like and how it is delivered really depends upon individual need, but the information below gives you an idea of what is involved: